ctigeek/InvokeQueryPowershellModule/README.md

 PS C:\windows\system32> $rowcount
 1
 ```
 All we did was add the `CUD` switch.
 That tells the module to execute a "non-query" operation, i.e. this is a query that will not return data.
 When you use the CUD switch, it returns the number of rows created/updated/deleted.

-_Sidebar: this actually breaks a tenant that a cmdlet should behave consistently. i.e. if we are querying data, it returns data, but with the `CUD` switch, it's actually returning meta-data: e.g. row count.
+_Sidebar 1: this actually breaks a tenant that a cmdlet should behave consistently. i.e. if we are querying data, it returns data, but with the `CUD` switch, it's actually returning meta-data: e.g. row count.
 If this offends you, sorry.
 The alternative is to create a whole new cmdlet just for CUD operations (e.g. Invoke-SqlServerCUD) and I think that's going overboard._

+_Sidebar 2: If you run a SQL operation with `CREATE`, `UPDATE`, or `DELETE`, but do not include the `CUD` switch, you'll be prompted to confirm the operation.
+The only way to avoid the nag confirmation is to use the `CUD` switch._

+### Parameters

-That's all very simple, but we are using string concatenation to insert the guid into the sql statement.
+Okay, so that's all very simple, but we are using string concatenation to insert the guid into the sql statement.
 Let's look at a more problematic example:
 ```
 PS C:\windows\system32> $guid = New-Guid
 PS C:\windows\system32> $somestring = "It's great to see you!"